 of San Francisco, CA. He has frequently represented major national corporations in high level cases, however his pro bono work helped the NSCLC and others in the well-known Martinez vs. Astrue case.
 This case obtained $500 million for thousands of people who were wrongfully denied government benefits such as Social Security and Supplement Income Security (SSI).
 His firm received the National Law Journal’s 2009 Pro Bono Award for work on that case and, in 2010, he received personal recognition for pro bono work from California Lawyer magazine and the Wiley W. Manuel award from the State Bar of California.
 Fry is a graduate of Pomona College and received his law degree from Yale Law School.

 Russell Hirschhorn is a Senior Counsel in the Labor & Employment Law Department at Proskauer and is based in New York City.
 He focuses on complex ERISA litigation and advises employers, fiduciaries and trustees on ERISA benefit and fiduciary issues.
 When he is not litigating, Hirschhorn is active in counseling benefit plan clients on a host of compliance and federal and state government agency enforcement matters, including complex and lengthy investigations and audits by the U.S. Departments of Justice and Labor.
 He received the New York State Bar Association’s President’s Pro Bono Award (2013) and the Urban Justice Center Social Justice Award (2013) for his work with NSCLC and the Urban Justice Center in the Clark v.
 Astrue nationwide class action lawsuit.
 In addition, Russell is a prolific writer on cutting-edge ERISA litigation issues, and often speaks on topics related to his publications.
+He has been named a Rising Star by Super Lawyers since 2011.
 He also served as a Special Professor of Law at Hofstra University where he received his J.D. from its School of Law.
 Hirschhorn is a graduate of the State University of New York at Oswego.

 Phyllis J. Holmen, Esq. is executive director of Georgia Legal Services Program

 of Atlanta, GA, a position she has held since June 1990.
-GLSP provides civil legal services to low-income Georgians who live outside the metro Atlanta area, through 12 locations throughout the state.
+GLSP provides civil legal services to low-income Georgians who live outside the metro Atlanta area, through 9 locations throughout the state.
 Ms. Holmen began her legal career with GLSP in 1974.
 She is a member of the State Bar of Georgia Board of Governors Executive Committee and is active with several State Bar committees.
 She served on the Governor’s Judicial Nominating Commission, the Supreme Court’s Indigent Defense Commission, its Blue Ribbon Commission on the Judiciary, and the Administrative Office of the Court’s Committee on Pro Se Litigants.
-She is an active member of the Georgia Association of Women Lawyers and formerly served on the President’s Task Force on Access to Civil Justice, and the Standing Committee on Legal Aid and Indigent Defendants (SCLAID) of the American Bar Association.
+She formerly served on the President’s Task Force on Access to Civil Justice, and the Standing Committee on Legal Aid and Indigent Defendants (SCLAID) of the American Bar Association.
 She is a current or former member of many national and community boards and organizations, including the National Legal Aid and Defender Association; the national Poverty and Race Research Action Council; CHRIS Homes; the Women’s Policy Group; Leadership Atlanta; and the ACLU of Georgia.
 Ms. Holmen is a graduate of the University of Illinois College of Law.

 Michael J. Kelly, Ph.D.
-Esq. has served on NSCLC’s Board of Directors since 2000, including two years as chair and was interim Executive Director of NSCLC prior to the rehiring of Executive Director Paul Nathanson.
+Esq. has served on NSCLC’s Board of Directors since 2000, including two years as chair, and was interim Executive Director of NSCLC prior to the rehiring of Executive Director Paul Nathanson.
 In his career, Kelly was Dean of the University of Maryland School of Law as well as University Vice President and Chief Operating Officer of Georgetown University.
 He was also a visiting scholar at the Sloan School of Management at the Massachusetts Institute of Technology (MIT), and a senior fellow at the Zicklin Center for Business Ethics Research at the Wharton School of the University of Pennsylvania.
-He serves on the boards of the Union Theological Seminary in New York City and CareFirst Inc., the nonprofit Blue Cross/Blue Shield Company serving the Maryland and Washington, DC metropolitan area.
+He serves on the boards of the Union Theological Seminary in New York City and, for nine years concluding in December 2012, was a board member and chair of the executive compensation committee of CareFirst Inc., the nonprofit Blue Cross/Blue Shield Company serving the Maryland and Washington, DC metropolitan area.
 He is a Princeton University graduate with a Ph.D. from King’s College, Cambridge University and earned his law degree from Yale University.